eliztan/tp/docs/DeveloperGuide.md

 ##### Component-Level
 The `EditCommand` interfaces with the following components during the operation:
-1. Storage component : For persistent storage operations for books and users.
+1. Storage component : For persistent storage operations for books and users
-2. UI component : To relay back message to user.
+2. UI component : To relay back message to user

 ##### Class-Level
 Editing the title of a book is handled in: